onera/Cassiopee/Post/doc/source/Rotor.rst

 Specific post-processing for rotors or propellers.

-Those function work with a solution tree "t" or a blade surface tree "teff".
+Those functions work with a solution tree "t" or a blade surface tree "teff".

 .. py:module:: Post.Rotor